 Toxic drinking is an epidemic on campuses all across America.
 It means consuming so much alcohol the drinker passes out.
 But while "sleeping it off," the victim may be quietly dying.
 When you come right down to it, it's a problem that only students can tackle.
 The Red Watch Band movement is designed to end alcohol overdose deaths by teaching students how to handle alcohol emergencies and summon professional help.

-Join the Red Watch Band movement today; register for a training session!
+Join the Red Watch Band movement today!

 Red Watch Band Training